benjiec/curious-js/README.md

 Development is carried out through an included Docker environment and Travis CI.

-### Gotchas

-For historic reasons, since some repos still need to use Curious v 1.0, the `master` branch still points there, and the current version, the _default_ branch, points to `v2`.
-Eventually this will be resolved.

 ### CI build and deployment

 Continuous integration is performed with [Travis CI](https://travis-ci.org/ginkgobioworks/curious-js).
-Any tagged commits on the main branch (v2) are automatically deployed to NPM through the CI `deploy` task.
+Any tagged commits on the master branch are automatically deployed to NPM through the CI `deploy` task.

 To deploy the code:

-1. Get on the default branch `git checkout v2` [*not master*]
+1. Get on the default branch `git checkout master`
 2. Bump the version: `npm version [type]`
 3. Push to the origin with tags: `git push && git push --tags`